sheheemmulakkal/hugo-personal-blog/content/_index.md

 ## *Tinkerer / Developer / Film maker*

-### Tinkerer turned software developer and capture storeis.
+I am a software developer and love making videos.

-I started my journey after dropping out of B.Com, realizing that real learning needs hands-on experience, not just theory.
-I began with Photoshop, designing posters for friends, and soon discovered I could build websites without a computer science degree.
-My first site — a simple static page with HTML, CSS, and a bit of JavaScript — gave me confidence when I hosted it under my own .com domain for just ₹600.
+Curiosity on how things works and expirimenting with things made me a software developer.
+I think tinkering with softwares are the cheapest one than building things with materials.

-{{< figure src="/pic2" title="Captured using Iphone 15 pro max" >}}
+{{< figure src="/pic2">}}

-Learning alone wasn’t easy back then, without AI tools or mentors, but diving into Node.js, Express, and MongoDB kept me going.
-Later, I joined [Brototype](https://www.brototype.com/) to deepen my knowledge in web development, databases, and microservices.
-Now, I’m working at [Dignizant Technologies LLP](https://dignizant.com/) as a MERN Stack Developer.

-Outside of coding, I love making videos and capturing moments — you can check out some of my work on Instagram.
+After dropping B.com — I was not interested learning stuff without any real experience or at least labs for expirimenting.
+That never motivated me. — I started learning Photoshop and designed posters for friends.
+Finding out you don't need a CS degree to build a software was a game changing moment.Started with learning HTML through youtube and built my own website using HTML, CSS and Javascript ( JS used to open and close modals ).
+Hosting a static website with a standard .com domain gave me extra boost.

+Learning a technology without having any basics, mentor or friends was kind of challenging.
+Joining [Brototype](https://www.brototype.com/) gave me good exposure and surrounded with like minded people who wants innovage, grow, explore.

+Currently working as Web developer at [Dignizant Technologies LLP](https://dignizant.com/) since 2024.

+Film making and photography brings little of my art side.
+Not a professional, but capturing moments and giving some kind of visual treats for others hits different.

+I'll try to share my thoughts or learning through this website.